Howlerloud/Essex-Pc-s/README.md

 <h2>User Stories</h2>
 <h3>First Time User Goals</h3>
 <ol>
-  <li>I want a good idea of what parts are nessesary to build a Pc</li>
+  <li>I want a good idea of what parts are nessesary to build a Pc.</li>
-  <li>I want to be able to check the parts I have chosen are a good choice in the current market</li>
+  <li>I want to be able to check the parts I have chosen are a good choice in the current market.</li>
-  <li>I want to be able to navigate the site easily to find the information I want quickly</li>
+  <li>I want to be able to navigate the site easily to find the information I want quickly.</li>
 </ol>
 <h3>Returning User Goals</h3>
 <ol>
-  <li>To see what other people think of the builds on this website</li>
+  <li>To see what steps are needed to build a pc.</li>
-  <li>My Pc wont boot, what are some common issues I should check first</li>
+  <li>My Pc wont boot, what are some common issues I should check first.</li>
 </ol>
 <h3>Frequent User Goals</h3>
 <ol>
   <li>Look for new upgrade parts.</li>
-  <li>To give my opinion on the builds listed</li>
+  <li>To give my opinion on the builds listed.</li>
 </ol>
 <h3>Client Goals</h3>
   <ol>